What to do when guests or residents report insects? – respond professionally in the care and hospitality industry

 Step 2: Visual inspection and documentation

-Systematically examine the reported area:
+Systematically inspect the reported area:

-• Place, time, reporter
+• Location, time, reporter

 💡 Tip: